ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 ![Image showing an instance being added to an instance group](images/VPC_Autoscaling_Docs.png "Image showing an instance being added to an instance group after computation"){: caption="Figure 1.
 Auto scale instance group adds new instance" caption-side="bottom"}

 When an instance group scales up to create an instance, a subnet is selected randomly from the subnets that are defined for the instance group.
 When an instance group scales down to remove instances, it uses a first in first out (FIFO) strategy.
 The oldest instances are deleted first.
+If at any time an instance in the instance group fails, it is replaced with a new, healthy instance.

+You have the option to configure your instance group with a load balancer to balance incoming requests across instances.
+With a load balancer you can configure specific health checks for the pool members that are associated with instances in your instance group.
+If an instance fails health checks, a new instance is created in the instance group to replace the failed membership.
+When the new instance is available, the instance that failed health checks is deleted.

 ## Setting up auto scale with the UI